harshjha872/hacktoberfest/README.md

 TO PARTICIPATE

- 1.Fork This Repository
+ - Fork This Repository

- 2.Clone To Your Local
+ - Clone To Your Local

- 3.Add Any Program Or Piece of code
+ - Add Any Program Or Piece of code

- 4.Make a Pull Request
+ - Make a Pull Request

- 5.Wait untill it get merged
+ - Wait untill it get merged